InfuseAI/primehub-site/docs/tasks/repo2docker.md

 ![](assets/repo2docker-safe-mode.png)

+---

 ## Example: RStudio binder

 We could follow steps to build a Jupyter Notebook with RStudio: https://github.com/binder-examples/r

-1. ensure repo2docker installed
+1. Ensure repo2docker installed
-2. clone the source code and add `sudo` to `apt.txt`
+2. Clone the source code and add `sudo` to `apt.txt`
-3. build image with arguments `--user-name jovyan --user-id 1000`
+3. Build image with arguments `--user-name jovyan --user-id 1000`
-4. add image to PrimeHub and start in `Safe Mode`
+4. Add image to PrimeHub and start in `Safe Mode`

-### check repo2docker
+### Check repo2docker

-execute `jupyter-repo2docker` command to see any output from `jupyter-repo2docker`
+Execute `jupyter-repo2docker` command to see if any output from the command

 ```bash
 $ jupyter-repo2docker --help | head -10